The Complete Guide to Google Shopping Ads

 However, I don’t really recommend you to use Smart Shopping Campaign!!!!

 Yes!
 We really do not recommend any to use the “SMART” shopping campaign.
 Google is telling advertisers to use this kind of shopping campaign because it is very easy to set up and you have a chance to be exposed in Gmail, Display & YouTube.
 However, if you have tried remarketing display ads with or without product feed, the performance is below expectation even though the ctr and conversion rate is slightly better than non-remarketing display ads.
 With Smart Shopping Campaign, you have no right to choose where you want your ads to appear and we can assume that some of the budget will go to display network which causes a less ideal performance

 Second, it only allows us to bid with “maximize conversion value” with/without ROAS from the beginning.
 We have no control to change our bidding (see the importance of bidding strategies).
-If we are new to Google Ads and you have zero knowledge of Google Ads, you can let the system run for you.
+If you have zero knowledge of Google Ads, you can let the system run for you.
 However, the conversion value / E-commerce tracking must be set up correctly.